 - Sudden intolerance to wearing contact lenses

-Dry Eye Treatment with Ford
+Dry Eye Treatment with Our doctors

 Dry eye treatment starts with a thorough diagnosis that includes an eye exam to test your eye health and visual acuity.
-Next, our Ford will measure the volume and quality of your tears.
+Next, our our doctors will measure the volume and quality of your tears.
 If there is a problem with your tear production or the composition of your basal tears, a dry eye treatment plan will be developed.

 Creams, Eye Drops, and Ointments